 Beware of Excessive Promoting

-While you might think you’re doing your customers a favor by offering deals, constantly flooding their inboxes and newsfeeds with endless promotions can push people away.
+While you might think you’re doing your customers a favor by offering deals, constantly flooding their inboxes and newsfeeds with endless promotions, this can push people away.
 No one wants to be hounded or feel like they’re just getting products shoved in their faces.
-Let your clients do the majority of the talking for you.
+When it comes to devising the best social media strategy for your busy hair salon, let your clients do the majority of the talking for you.
 Before posting, ask yourself if your post truly adds value.

 Most importantly, treat your business’ social media followers with the same respect you would give a customer sitting in your beauty salon and you will do just fine.